 COVID-19 Frequently Asked Questions

 Beebe Healthcare is taking the COVID-19 pandemic seriously.
 In an effort to keep our community information, we have provided the following answers to Frequently Asked Questions.
+Looking for vaccine specific information?
+Visit our COVID-19 Vaccine page.

 The respiratory virus, first identified in Wuhan, China, has been named SARS-CoV-2 and the disease it causes is known as coronavirus disease 2019 (COVID-19).
 It has the potential to cause severe illness and pneumonia in some people.
 Others have mild symptoms and may not know they have the illness, thus allowing it to spread more quickly.